pqrs/checkrss/README.md

 Check RSS feeds for new items

-CheckRSS loads an RSS file and checks if there are new items since the last time it was checked.
-It is intended to be used with cron jobs.

-It only checks the last (newest) item.
-If there are two or more new items between program runs you'll only get the last one, losing the others.
-The publication frequency depends of the source so it's up to you running the program as often as necessary.
+CheckRSS provides some methods to:

+* Get all the items in a RSS feed
+* Check which of those items is/are new since last check
+* Write a log every time a checking for new items is run

+It is recommended using CheckRSS with a cron job so you can get new items periodically, although you can run it manually too.

 ## Installation